learn-co-curriculum/hs-db-demo/README.md

 amazon.save
 ```

 At this point our `Jungle` class has only one line: `has_many :animals`.
 We haven't defined any reader or writer methods or attribute accessors.
 So how can we do `amazon.name=`?
 This method is a method provided under the hood by ActiveRecord, so we don't need to explicitly state any reader or writer methods. `name=` acts similar to a writer method, by assigning a name value to an instance of the Jungle class.
+We can also call the reader method `amazon.name` to display the name of the jungle instance in our views.
 It also does one more important thing, when we call `amazon.save` it adds this value to the name column in the jungles table.
 For this reason, we can no longer use `attr_accessor`.

 ###
 Now let's add an animals tables.
 We can do this the same way that we added the jungles table but there is one important column that we need to add, a `jungle_id` column.
 The `has_many` and `belongs_to` associations that we set up in our `Jungle` and `Animal` classes will help us set up the relationships between these objects, but they will not work properly without this `jungle_id` column.